CMS-Enterprise/sbom-harbor/book/src/SDK/platform/mongodb/overview.md

   inherently full of boilerplate, which we equate to engineering toil, and can also be a significant source of bugs.
 While the Rust type system helps with the latter issue to a great degree, we still wanted to leverage generics to generate as much boilerplate code as possible.
-- The official Mongo Rust Driver (see below) is wonderful, but also deep and finely-grained.
-  This is appropriate since it is a low-level driver designed to allow total control of all aspects of MongoDB interaction.
+- The official Mongo Rust Driver (see below) is a low-level driver designed to allow total control of all aspects of MongoDB interaction.
 We wanted a way to abstract away that complexity and allow developers to focus on domain logic rather than repeatedly handle infrastructure concerns.
 - We wanted database interactions to be consistent and easily refactorable in a handful of places rather than scattered throughout the codebase.
-- The Mongo Rust Driver is designed in a very specific way in terms of [connection management](https://mongodb.github.io/mongo-rust-driver/manual/performance.html).
-  Connections are designed to be long-lived, and we learned the hard way that they require a significant amount of overhead to create, especially when negotiating TLS.
-We needed to provide a convention-based way to ensure reuse of Mongo client instances when possible and appropriate, which so far has been always.
 - We needed a way to apply DB Migrations over time.
 - We needed a way to dynamically and unpredictably layer in Authz controls.
 In order to do that we needed to keep authorization concerns/data separate from the entity data itself.
 Building a